jporeilly/Istio/Labs/02 Traffic Management/01 fault tolerance/fault tolerance.md

 ## <font color='red'>  2.1 Istio and Fault-Tolerance </font>
+Istio’s traffic routing rules let you easily control the flow of traffic and API calls between services.
+Istio simplifies configuration of service-level properties like circuit breakers, timeouts, and retries, and makes it easy to set up important tasks like A/B testing, canary rollouts, and staged rollouts with percentage-based traffic splits.
+It also provides out-of-box failure recovery features that help make your application more robust against failures of dependent services or the network.

+Istio’s traffic management model relies on the Envoy proxies that are deployed along with your services.
+All traffic that your mesh services send and receive (data plane traffic) is proxied through Envoy, making it easy to direct and control traffic around your mesh without making any changes to your services.

 Traffic management in Istio is governed by 2 important concepts:
 - virtualservice